jimburton/huffman-java/README.md

 # Huffman coding

-In this extended lab exercise you will implement the Huffman coding.
+In this assignment you will implement the Huffman coding.
 This is a very elegant and simple but powerful compression algorithm.
 The idea is to generate a binary sequence that represents each character required.
 This might be the English alphabet, some subset of that, or any collection of symbols.